cloud-gov/pages-example-spa/README.md

 ### Prerequisites for macOS

 *Install `node.js` LTS and `npm`*

-Homebrew: ```brew install node``` macOS Installer: https://nodejs.org/en/download
+Homebrew: ```brew install node```

+macOS Installer: https://nodejs.org/en/download

 node.js web server

 NPM: ```npm install http-server -g```

 *(optional) NVM*

 Homebrew: ``` brew install nvm```

 ## Installation

 *Below are steps to run the application locally and then how to push it the Pages platform*
 ***Disclaimer: When run locally node will serve the application on `localhost:3000` by default.
-If you have something currently running on this port you do not need to stop it as node will direct you to the next available port with your approval***
+If you have something currently running on this port you do not need to stop it as node will direct you to the next available port with your approval.***

 ### Locally